bradbase/xlcalculator/README.md

 - Update the README.md to state that function is supported.
 - Put your code, tests and doco forward as a pull request.

-# Compatibility modes
+# Excel number precision
-Compatability modes are currently a fixed class attribute on excel_lib.KoalaBaseFunction().
-Defaulted to "Excel" other valid values are:
+Excel number precision is a complex discussion.

-- "ANTHILL"
+It has been discussed in a (Wikipedia page)[https://en.wikipedia.org/wiki/Numeric_precision_in_Microsoft_Excel].

-  - Performs calculations compatible with those found in Anthill Koala where the function definition was markedly different to the intent of the corresponding Excel function.
+The fundamentals come down to floating point numbers and a contention between how they are represented in memory Vs how they are stored on disk Vs how they are presented on screen.
+A (Microsoft article)[https://www.microsoft.com/en-us/microsoft-365/blog/2008/04/10/understanding-floating-point-precision-aka-why-does-excel-give-me-seemingly-wrong-answers/] explains the contention.

-- "PYTHON"
+This project is taking care while reading numbers from the Excel file to try and remove a variety of representation errors.

-  - Performs calculations compatible Python, pandas, numpy and numpy_financial where the function output differs between the Microsoft Excel Help website, or Excel itself, and the result coming from Python or its libraries.
+Further work will be required to keep numbers in-line with Excel throughout different transformations.

 # TODO
-- [] Fix all functions in the function_library so that they work.
+- Fix all functions in the function_library so that they work.
-- [] Set up a travis continuous integration service
+- Set up a travis continuous integration service
-- [] Improve testing
+- Improve testing
-- [] Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas
+- Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas
-- [] Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)
+- Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)
-- [] BUGS:
+- BUGS:
   - Somewhere between the archive and the tokens we can loose parameters from a function (probs in managing the stack / RPN stuff).
     - =CONCAT("SPAM", " ", A1:B2, "SPAM", " ") gets interpreted as =CONCAT(A1:B2, "SPAM", " ")
   - If there's a gap in cells in a formula, the gap cells error (maybe they don't get read into the model?)